ChengWu-NJ/libSvm/README.md

+# libsvm: Support Vector Machine
+* forked from ewalker544/libsvm-go, and change repo name to libsvm
+* add go module file for golang high versions

 # libsvm-go: Support Vector Machine

-* forked from ewalker544/libsvm-go
-* add go module file for golang high versions

 This is a full port of LIBSVM in the Go programming language.
 [LIBSVM][1] is a suite of tools and an API library for support vector classification, regression, and distribution estimation.
 This port implements the libsvm library in the form of a Go package called <code>libSvm</code>.
 It also implements the <code>svm-train</code> and <code>svm-predict</code> command line tools.